 - Ice packs applied to the elbow can reduce swelling.

 - Anti-inflammatory medications may be ordered to treat swelling and discomfort.

 - Physical therapy may be ordered to promote stretching and strengthening, once symptoms have decreased.

 If conservative treatment options fail to resolve the condition or your elbow is severely fractured or torn, Dr. Okoroha may recommend surgery.
 Following surgery, you are referred to physical therapy to improve the range of motion and strength of your joint.

-If you have experienced a hyperextension injury of the elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a hyperextension injury of the elbow, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.